-- 4.3.4.1 Metal no-shoot poppers and plates may be designed to fall or overturn when hit, or may be designed to remain upright.
-In either case, they must, if hit, be repainted during the scoring process, failing which subsequent competitors must not be penalized for hits visible on their surface. - 4.3.4.2 Metal no-shoots in the general size and shape of authorized paper targets may be used.
+- 4.3.4.1 Metal no-shoot poppers and plates, must be shot and fall, overturn or self-indicate to score.
+If hit, they should be repainted during the scoring process. - 4.3.4.2 Metal no-shoots in the general size and shape of authorized paper targets may be used.

-4.4 Frangible Targets
+4.4 Frangible and Synthetic Targets

-- 4.4.1 Frangible targets, such as tiles, may be used as scoring targets, but not as no-shoots, in IPSC Pistol Caliber Carbine matches.
-Clay pigeons are not authorized targets for IPSC Pistol Caliber Carbine matches. - 4.4.2 Synthetic targets (e.g. "self-sealing" targets etc.), sometimes used by indoor ranges, must not be used at Level III or higher matches.
+- 4.4.1 Frangible targets, such as clay pigeons or tiles, may be used as scoring targets, but not as no-shoots, in IPSC Shotgun matches. - 4.4.2 Synthetic targets (e.g. "self-sealing" targets etc.), sometimes used by indoor ranges, must not be used at Level III or higher matches.
 However, subject to the prior written approval of a Regional Director, synthetic targets may be used at Level I and II matches held within his Region.